McClure Pass is one of the steepest paved roads of Colorado

-McClure Pass is a high mountain pass at an elevation of 2.681m (8,795ft) above the sea level, located on the boundary of Pitkin and Gunnison counties, in Colorado, USA.
-It’s one of the steepest paved roads in the state, climbing an 8 percent grade.
+McClure Pass is a high mountain pass at an elevation of 2.681m (8,795ft) above the sea level, located on the boundary of Pitkin and Gunnison counties, in the US state of Colorado.
+It’s one of the steepest paved roads in the state, hitting a 9% of maximum gradient.

 How long is McClure Pass?